kleenkanteen/Yelp-Clone/README.md

 ## 👌 Setup

+The commit history looks shady with all the files added in one go because the git repository was stored on the school git server.
+I wasn't sure how to copy the .git file here and preserve history so I copied all the files into a new git repo made for this one.
+Can show the full git history which I have saved.

 Set up the project by running the following commands in a terminal in the project folder

  **`./startup.sh`**